axhav/CompCons/doc/readme.txt

 - ./jlc fileName.jl
 - Has now generated a executable file named a.out

+To run compile for x86:
+- Same as for llvm.
+- Need the argument -x86.
+Note: -x86 must be the second argument.
+- ./jlc fileName.jl -x86

 NOTE:
 You can only run jlc when you are located in the main installed directory.
 Because or liking to lib directory doesn't work otherwise.